Authors: Dr. Theo Notteboom and Dr. Athanasios Pallis

 Air pollution is one of the major environmental impacts generated by ports, particularly greenhouse gas (GHG) emissions, leading to climate change since GHG traps heat.
 This, in turn, distorts the natural ecosystem.
 There are also health effects impacting the residents of the local community surrounding ports which include asthma, other respiratory diseases, cardiovascular disease, lung cancer, and premature mortality.
 The main sources of air pollution in ports include:

-- Ships port calls are a source of air pollutants such as CO2, SOx, NOx, PM10, PM2.5, HC, CO, and VOC.
-The maritime shipping industry contributes 2.5 to 3% of annual human-produced carbon dioxide (CO2) emissions, in which the largest portion of that is derived from container shipping.
-Without countermeasures, emissions of sulfur oxide (SOx) and nitrogen oxide (NOx) of the shipping industry would exceed all other emission sources in transport and result in poor air quality in ports and their surroundings.
+- Ships port calls, which are a source of air pollutants such as CO2, SOx, NOx, PM10, PM2.5, HC, CO, and VOC.
+The maritime shipping industry contributes 2.5% to 3% of annual human-produced carbon dioxide (CO2) emissions, in which the largest portion is derived from container shipping.
+Without countermeasures, the emissions of sulfur oxide (SOx) and nitrogen oxide (NOx) of the shipping industry would exceed all other emission sources in transport and result in poor air quality in ports and their surroundings.
 To reduce, and eventually halt emissions, some important steps have already been taken.
-They include the judicial implementation of the International Maritime Organisation (IMO) Convention for the Prevention of Pollution from Ships (MARPOL) (Annex VI) that binds limitations on the main air pollutants contained in ships exhaust as well as plans of implementing additional requirements, Energy Efficiency Design Index (EEDI) for new ships, and Ship Energy Efficiency Management Plan (SEEMP) for all ships.
+They include the judicial implementation of the International Maritime Organisation (IMO) Convention for the Prevention of Pollution from Ships (MARPOL) (Annex VI) that imposes limitations on the main air pollutants contained in ships exhaust as well as plans for implementing additional requirements, the Energy Efficiency Design Index (EEDI) for new ships, and the Ship Energy Efficiency Management Plan (SEEMP) for all ships.
 The Convention places a cap on sulfur within particular areas (Emission Control Areas – ECAs).
-For example, in SECA (sulfur emission control area) in the North and Baltic Sea area the mass fraction of sulfur in bunker fuel has to be less than 1% since 2010, which took effect in North America in 2012.
-This limit was decreased to less than 0.1% since 2015.
+For example, in the SECA (Sulfur Emission Control Area) in the North and Baltic Seas area, the mass fraction of sulfur in bunker fuel has to be less than 1% from 2010.
+North America installed similar arrangements in 2012.
+This limit was decreased to less than 0.1% from 2015.
 The worldwide sulfur limit of 3.5% in bunker fuel was reduced to 0.5% in early 2020.
 Specific sulfur caps exist when ships are in port.
-Alternative fuels are considered (Liquefied Natural Gas (LNG), hydrogen) to reduce ship emissions at sea and in ports.
-Onshore power supply solutions (or cold ironing) can help to reduce ship emissions in port significantly (see Chapter 5.2).
+Alternative fuels are considered (Liquefied Natural Gas (LNG), and hydrogen) to reduce ship emissions at sea and in ports.
+Onshore power supply solutions (or cold ironing) can help to reduce ship emissions in port significantly.

-- Industrial and logistics activities in and near port areas also contribute to total air emissions but tend to be considered outside port emissions.
+- Industrial and logistics activities in and near port areas.
+These also contribute to total air emissions but tend to be considered outside port emissions.

-Relevant provisions have been adopted in Annex V and VI of the International Maritime Organization (IMO) International Convention for the Prevention of Pollution from Ships (MARPOL).
-These provisions define which wastes can be discharged into the sea and imposes obligations to provide facilities for the reception of ship-generated residues and garbage.
-They also target to avoid inadequate reception and handling and inadequate delivery by ships of their waste cargo residues.
-Regional initiatives (i.e., the European Union Directive 2000/59/EC on port reception facilities for ship-generated waste and cargo residues) align legislation with the International initiatives and address the legal, financial, and practical responsibilities of the different operators involved when operating at ports.
+Relevant provisions have been adopted in Annexes V and VI of MARPOL.
+These provisions define which wastes can be discharged into the sea and impose obligations to provide facilities for the reception of ship-generated residues and garbage.
+They also avoid inadequate reception and handling and inadequate delivery by ships of their waste cargo residues.
+Regional initiatives (i.e., the European Union Directive 2000/59/EC on port reception facilities for ship-generated waste and cargo residues) align legislation with the international initiatives and address the legal, financial, and practical responsibilities of the different operators involved when operating at ports.

 Waste management in ports implies a hierarchy containing several steps in a preferred order of priority, with the first three of the following being the most desirable ones: